-As of 31 December 2021, Balance Re assets are invested in cash, mostly with one well established savings bank in Cologne area.
-This represents 99% of the cash at bank balances.
-The remaining 1% is invested with a payment institution established in Belgium.
-The counterparty risk level is much lower than the absolute floor on MCR held by Balance Re.
+As of 31 December 2022, the rest of assets not being corporate bonds are invested in cash, mostly with one well established savings bank in Cologne area.
+This represents 76% of the cash at bank balances.
+The remaining 24% are invested with a payment institution established in Belgium.